chrede88/home-ops/docs/fluxcd.md

 # Flux

 The next thing to setup is [Fluxcd](https://fluxcd.io) or just Flux for short.
 By running Flux my git repository becomes the source of truth for my Kubernetes cluster.
 Any changes made to the manifests in the git repository is automatically reflected in the cluster.
-Pairing Flux with Renovate is a potent combi, see [renovate.md](./renovate.md) for more info.
+Pairing Flux with Renovate is a potent combi that makes it easy to keep everything up-to-date, see [renovate.md](./renovate.md) for more info.

 ## Setting up Flux
-I'll use an ssh key to authenticate with Github.
+I'll use a ssh key to authenticate with Github.
 So first item on the agenda is to generate a ssh key for Flux.

 ```zsh
 ssh-keygen -t ed25519 -C "christian@cjsolsen.com"